-The M.B.A. program consists of thirty semester hours of graduate work and is offered online and at night.
-The program was designed for persons who are working and wish to continue their education.
+The M.B.A. program consists of thirty semester hours of graduate work and is offered at night.
+The program was designed for persons who are working and wish to continue their education at night.

 In addition to the traditional M.B.A. described above, an M.B.A. with an Accounting Concentration is offered for students with an interest in advanced work in the field of accounting.
 Those planning to take the C.P.A. exam may complete the required courses and hours with this program.
 An MBA with a Finance concentration is also offered for students with an interest in advanced work in the field of Finance.
-Also, an MBA with a MIS concentration is offered for students who want to gain a deep understanding of the information systems and computer technologies for organizations to be competitive.